Bunjin/EIPs/EIPS/eip-personas.md

 We propose to use the BIP32 Hierarchical Deterministic specification since it is a commonly used clean framework with interesting properties for generating (extended or non extended) private / public key pairs.
 Even if this specification originates from the secp256k1 ECDSA world of Bitcoin, it can be used in a cryptographically agnostic fashion.

-However we don't want to use the same path as any existing protocol keys, such as SLIP44 paths, because using a given protocol's accounts (such as Ethereum keys) as personas roots would be incompatible with the protocol-agnostic nature of the persona keys and could lead to confusion and dangers, such as the inability to transfer an Ethereum key without transferring all of that persona's other keys, but not vice versa.
+However we don't want to use the same path as any existing protocol keys (legacy accounts), such as SLIP44 paths, because using a given protocol's accounts (such as Ethereum keys) as personas roots would be incompatible with the protocol-agnostic nature of the persona keys and could lead to confusion and dangers, such as the inability to transfer an Ethereum key without transferring all of that persona's other keys, but not vice versa.

 Therefore for persona keys, we use a new BIP43 purpose field in a way that can not collide with the existing BIP process of attributing new BIP43 purpose fields for the Bitcoin community.
 However, since BIP43 is cryptocurrency agnostic, the attribution of BIP43 purpose fields should be set outside of the BIP process (In the past several projects such as Ledger Wallet SSH and PGP, apps have used BIP43 purpose fields outside of the BIP process).
 More importantly, this proposal, being cryptocurrency or even protocol agnostic (because it englobes them all), we believe that it shouldn't be tied to any cryptocurrency (neither Bitcoin, nor Ethereum, even if this is initially proposed as an EIP).
 In the same way BIP44s span SLIP44 (non BIP process subjected list of BIP44 cryptocurrencies), BIP43 should generate a protocol agnostic repository for listing BIP43 purpose fields (we provide a static list at time of writing in this document).